Open Gaming Tables Daily

 In addition to the normal Texas Hold’em betting rules, we also offer an optional progressive side bet, which considers the best hand possible among all the player’s cards.

-EZ Baccarat plays the same way as regular mini-baccarat except that it replaces the taking of the commission on every winning Bank wager by “barring” one specific winning Bank hand (the winning Bank hand consisting of three cards and totaling seven points).
-The appearance of this hand is the “Dragon 7”.
+Rising Phoenix Baccarat plays the same way as regular mini-baccarat except that it replaces the taking of the commission on every winning Bank wager by “barring” one specific winning Bank hand (the winning Bank hand consisting of three cards and totaling seven points).
+The appearance of this hand is the “Sun 7”.
 It is played with eight (8) standard decks of 52 cards.